‘Girl’s Guide To Quad Workouts – 8 Best Quad Exercises & Leg Workouts At Home’ – Monica May

 Land softly on your left foot, and immediately step back into a low lunge to repeat.

-And last, but not least, one of my favorites and probably the very best quad exercises for sure.
+And last, but not least, my bonus movement and one of my most hated but probably the very best quad exercises:

 Bear crawl fire feet.

 Now this variation is FIRE FEET and trust me, it’s the biggest quad burner of them all.

 Start in a tabletop position with your wrists under your shoulders and your knees on top of your hips a few inches off the floor.
 This table-top position is called Bear Crawl.